0x1h/Playwave/README.md

 ## Disclaimer

-This is personal project and it doesnt monetizes me, everything what is shown there is for imporving skills in React Typescript
+This is personal project and it doesn't monetize me, everything what is shown there is for imporving skills in React Typescript

 ## About